ecbell/CO2footprint_of_salad/README.md

 - Delete ingredients from the 'menu'.
 - Mouse over dancing ingredients to read more information on the ingredients.
 - The 'About' will have click functionality - upon clicking, brief information on the page and about climate change will appear.
 As such, the user will be able to read information about the background of the data visualizer.
-- read more inforomation about the counters.
+- read more information about the counters.

 <h3>Technologies, Libraries, APIs</h3>
 This project will be implemented with the following technologies: